antarctica/lantern/docs/setup.md

 ### Power Automate item enquires

+Manually:

 1. import `resources/flows/lantern-item-enquires.zip` into Power Automate as a new flow
+2. set the 'secret' property value in the body of the 'turnstile-verify' action to the [Cloudflare Turnstile](#cloudflare-turnstile) secret key from 1Password
-2. for MAGIC point of contact branch, set the [GitLab Personal Access Token](#item-enquires-gitlab-api-token) in the authentication value in the 'create-issue' action
+3. for MAGIC point of contact branch, set the [GitLab Personal Access Token](#gitlab-item-enquires) in the authentication header in the 'create-issue' action
-3. set the flow endpoint as the relevant [Config](/docs/config.md) option in the `.env` template and Ansible Vault for use in the [Environment Module](/docs/deployment.md#environment-module) template
+4. set the flow endpoint as the relevant [Config](/docs/config.md) option in the `.env` template and Ansible Vault for use in the [Environment Module](/docs/deployment.md#environment-module) template

 ### Power Automate SharePoint proxy

+Manually:

 1. import `resources/flows/lantern-sharepoint-proxy.zip` into Power Automate as a new flow
 2. configure the flow connections and generate an HTTP endpoint